keremciu/sketch-iconfont/README.md

-You can follow me on twitter to get updates about new icon fonts. http://twitter.com/keremciu
+You can follow me on twitter to get updates. http://twitter.com/keremciu

 #### License